 Why Penn State Behrend?

-At Penn State Behrend, you’ll learn in small classes with close faculty interaction, and you’ll reinforce your lessons in theory with hands-on laboratory work and undergraduate research.
+At Penn State Behrend, you’ll learn in small classes with close faculty interaction, and you’ll reinforce your lessons with hands-on work—including in introductory classes, which are taught not in a lecture hall but in a studio-style lab where you'll work on experiments or problem-solving activities.

 What Will I Study in Physics?